vstinner/unicode_book/issues.rst

 Mojibake
 --------

-When a :ref:`byte strings <bytes>` is decoded from the wrong encoding (see :ref:`Guess encoding`), or when two byte strings encoded to different encodings are concatenated, a program will display **mojibake**.
+When a :ref:`byte strings <bytes>` is decoded from the wrong encoding, or when two byte strings encoded to different encodings are concatenated, a program will display **mojibake**.

 The classical example is a latin string (with diacritics) encoded to UTF-8 but decoded from ISO-8859-1.
 It displays Ã© (U+00C3, U+00A9) for the é (U+00E9) letter, because é is encoded to ``0xC3 0xA9`` in UTF-8.

+See also the :ref:`guess` section.

 .. todo:: add a screenshot of mojibake